Self-interacting quantum electron: State space and dynamical space-time

-I have assumed that there is not only formal but dynamical reason, namely: self-interaction of charge with the energy-momentum encoded by the dynamics of two-level system whose components comprise the qubit spinor.
-Therefore this process \emph{may be} represented in DST associated with manifold of coordinates in attached Lorentz reference frame.
-Then ``quantum accelerations" $a_1,a_2,a_3$ and ``quantum angular velocities" $\omega_1, \omega_2, \omega_3$ may be found in the linear approximation from the equation $\delta \eta = \hat{L} \eta-\eta$, or, strictly speaking, from its consequence - the equations for the velocities $\xi$ of $\eta$ spinor variations
+I have assumed that there is not only formal but dynamical reasons, namely: self-interaction of charge with the energy-momentum encoded by the dynamics of two-level system whose components comprise the qubit spinor.
+Therefore this process may be represented in the DST (dynamical space-time) associated with the manifold of coordinates in the attached Lorentz reference frame.
+Then ``quantum accelerations" $a_1,a_2,a_3$ and ``quantum angular velocities" $\omega_1, \omega_2, \omega_3$ may be found in the linear approximation from the equation $\delta \eta = \hat{L} \eta-\eta$, or, strictly speaking, from its consequence - the equations for the velocities $\xi^0=\frac{\delta \eta^0}{\delta \tau}$ and $\xi^1=\frac{\delta \eta^1}{\delta \tau}$ of $\eta$ spinor variations